 - Less heavy: Has a lower weight (by 63g or 14 percent) and is thus easier to take along.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More modern: Was introduced somewhat (7 months) more recently.

 |Canon 77D« »||-||82/100||4.5/5||4.5/5||4/5||Feb 2017||899||Canon 77D|

 |Canon M6« »||-||80/100||4/5||4.5/5||4/5||Feb 2017||779||Canon M6|

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+The above review scores should be interpreted with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons